srhoton/python-service-order-service/README.md

 ### Prerequisites

-- Python 3.10 or higher (tested with Python 3.13)
+- Python 3.13 or higher
 - AWS CLI configured with appropriate permissions
 - AWS AppConfig setup with the following configuration:
   - `serviceOrderTableName`: Name of the DynamoDB table for service orders

+### Python 3.13 Features

+This service leverages several Python 3.13 features:
+- Modern type annotations with `TypedDict` for structured API responses
+- Pattern matching for more concise validation logic
+- Improved error handling with structured exceptions
+- Better performance characteristics of Python 3.13 runtime

 ### Environment Variables